simplifier-ag/simplifier-sap-btp-converter/readme.md

 # btp-converter

-This project temporarily converts old BTP download apps from the Simplifier into a new structure and then makes them available in the SAP Build Work Zone.
-After restructuring the apps within the Simplifier, the project is obsolete
+This project converts Simplifier Fiori Apps build with Simplifier Low-Code and makes them available in the SAP Build Work Zone

 ## Convert